-The Medisend College of Biomedical Engineering Technology has evolved to meet worldwide needs and challenges and to help meet the growing needs of the U.S. healthcare industry.
+Medisend College of Biomedical Engineering Technology has evolved to help meet the U.S. and worldwide growing needs and challenges of the healthcare industry.

-MediSend International was founded in 1990, by renowned Dallas neurosurgeon, Martin Lazar, with the initial mission of shipping medical supplies and surgical instrumentation, Containers of Hope, to developing country hospitals and clinics.
+MediSend International was founded in 1990 by Dr. Martin Lazar and Dame Jane Goodall, with the humanitarian mission of shipping medical supplies and surgical instruments, Containers of Hope, to developing country hospitals and clinics.

-In 2004, the current CEO/President, Nick Hallack, came to the helm of the organization with the mission of restructuring the business model and implementing corporate methods in improving efficiency of medical aid services delivered in long-term medical aid programs, and disaster-emergency medical relief campaigns.
-Medisend began shipping refurbished biomedical equipment to qualified hospitals in developing countries after a comprehensive biomedical equipment repair laboratory was built, thanks to a generous grant from ExxonMobil.
-Soon after on a visit to Africa, Hallack discovered that much of the biomedical equipment necessary to properly diagnose and treat illnesses and injuries went unused because there was no one who knew how to use, repair or maintain it properly.
-In response to this unmet need for trained technicians, Hallack began plans for building a training center where a world-class program would help to fill the desperate need for properly trained and equipped biomedical technicians in developing country hospital systems.
+In 2004, the current President & CEO, Nick Hallack, came to the helm of the organization with the goal of restructuring the organization and implementing corporate methods to improve the efficiency of medical aid services delivered in long-term medical aid programs, and disaster-emergency medical relief campaigns.
+In 2005, in a “Community Investment” partnership with ExxonMobil Foundation, MediSend expanded its mission with a newly created medical equipment repair laboratory, and began shipping refurbished biomedical equipment to qualified hospitals in developing countries.
+Soon after a visit to Angola, Hallack discovered that much of the biomedical equipment that MediSend had shipped, equipment necessary to properly diagnose and treat illnesses and injuries, had gone unused because there was no one who knew how to use, repair or maintain it properly.
+In response to this unmet need for trained technicians, Hallack began plans for building a world-class technology training program that would help to fill the desperate need for properly trained and equipped biomedical technicians in developing country hospital systems.

-In 2005, Rene and Elisabeth Dahan generously gifted the Elisabeth Dahan Humanitarian Center to Medisend as home to its international humanitarian missions, and as the Global Education Center of its new School.
+In 2005, Rene and Elisabeth Dahan generously gifted the Elisabeth Dahan Humanitarian Center to MediSend as home to its international humanitarian missions, and as headquarters for its new Global Education Center.

-Medisend’s Biomedical Equipment Technology Program (BMET) opened in the spring of 2007, and its first class of 12 professionally trained international technicians (International Student Program) from various African countries graduated in October that year.
+In 2006, MediSend and the ExxonMobil Foundation launched the newly conceived international training program: MediSend Biomedical Equipment Repair Training Program, and its first class of 12 professionally trained international technicians (International Student Program) from various African countries.

-In early 2011, the Medisend BMET Program was approved by the United States Certification Commission (USCC) and the US BMET Board of Examiners.
+In early 2011, Medisend’s BMET Certificate Program and curriculum were approved by the US BMET Board of Examiners and the United States Certification Commission (USCC (subsidiaries of AAMI).

-In 2013, under the leadership of General Richard B. Myers, 15th Chairman of the Joint Chiefs of Staff, Medisend launched a new veterans program dedicated to the education, training and job placement of U.S. military veterans.
+In 2013, under the leadership of General Richard B. Myers, 15th Chairman of the Joint Chiefs of Staff, MediSend launched a new domestic program dedicated to the education, training and job placement of U.S. military veterans.
 The program bears the name General Richard B. Myers Veterans Program.

-In 2016, MediSend was approved for VA benefits by the U.S. Department of Veteran Affairs.
+In 2016, the MediSend School was approved for Post 9/11 and Yellow Ribbon VA educational benefits by the U.S. Department of Veteran Affairs.

-In April 2017, the Medisend Biomedical Equipment Technology School received a Certificate of Authority from the Texas Higher Education Coordinating Board to teach and award an Associate of Applied Science Degree in Biomedical Engineering Technology, the only such degree in the U.S. that may be attained in less than one year.
-The Medisend School also received approval from the THECB to change its name to the Medisend College of Biomedical Engineering Technology.
+In April 2017, MediSend International relaunched the MediSend School as an independent educational subsidiary: the Medisend Biomedical Equipment Technology School, LLC.
+The new educational institution received a Certificate of Authority from the Texas Higher Education Coordinating Board to teach and award an Associate of Applied Science Degree in Biomedical Engineering Technology, the only such degree in the U.S. that may be attained in less than one year.
+The new Medisend School also received approval from the THECB to change its name to the Medisend College of Biomedical Engineering Technology, LLC.